burzum/cakephp-file-storage/Docs/Documentation/How-To-Use.md

 How to store an uploaded file II - using Events
 -----------------------------------------------

 The **FileStorage** plugin comes with a class that acts just as a listener to some of the events in this plugin.
-Take a look at Filestorage/Event/LocalImageProcessingLister.php
+Take a look at [LocalImageProcessingLister.php](../../Event/LocalImageProcessingLister.php).

-This class will listen to all the ImageStorage events and save the uploaded image and then create the versions for that image and storage adapter.
+This class will listen to all the ImageStorage model events and save the uploaded image and then create the versions for that image and storage adapter.

 It is important to understand that each storage adapter requires a different handling.
 You can not threat a local file the same as a file you store in a cloud service.
 The interface that this plugin and Gaufrette provide is the same but not the internals.